medvir/MinVar/README.md

   does not ask the standard user to set any parameter at run time.
 Nevertheless, the experienced user/developer can easily change some of its settings in the source code.
-- It has been tested on both Illumina MiSeq and Roche/454 sequencing reads.
+- It has been tested with HIV-1 on both Illumina MiSeq and Roche/454 sequencing reads.
+HCV has been tested on MiSeq only.
 - It uses state-of-the-art third tools to filter, recalibrate, and align reads and to call variants.
 - Finally, single nucleotide variants are phased at codon level and